alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 python -m pip install --upgrade pip
 ```
 4. Now we are ready to begin installing our required packages.
 First we'll install Pytorch
 > In general, it is best to install the same version of Pytorch that was used to train the model.
 If you are unsure which version was used, you will either need to find out, or attempt to install and correct version through trial and error.
-Please refer to the [Pytorch Installation](https://github.com/alechume/CGI_KEEPV1/blob/main/Documentation/PytorchInstallation.md) guide for details.
+Please refer to the [Pytorch Installation](https://github.com/alechume/CGI_KEEPV1/blob/main/Documentation/PytorchInstallation.md) guide for details on how to install Pytorch.
 5. Verify Pytorch installation by first entering a Python shell using the following command
 ```
 python